New Online Application Forms!

 There are 3 main categories of field courses:

-Field Course Category A – NOT offered in Summer 2019
+Field Course Category A - OFFERED REMOTELY Summer 2021

-Urban Watershed Management and Biodiversity, BIOL 3001 3.0 / GEOG 4541 3.0, is a 2-week course, that is exclusively designed to accommodate the needs of many York University undergraduates.
-This course runs annually, some time in July, from Monday to Friday 8:00am to 6:00pm at Kortright Centre for Conservation in Woodbridge.
-A bus leaves the main Keele campus everyday between 7:30am and 8:00am.
+The in-person version of Urban Watershed Management and Biodiversity, BIOL 3001 3.0 / GEOG 4541 3.0, is a 2-week course, that is exclusively designed to accommodate the needs of many York University undergraduates.
+This course runs annually, some time in June or July, from Monday to Friday 7:30am to 6:00pm at Kortright Centre for Conservation in Woodbridge.
+A bus leaves the main Keele campus everyday at 7:00am.
 This course does not run on weekends.
-Subject to availability, you may enrol in this field course up until the Friday of the week before it starts.
+Subject to availability, you may enroll in this field course up until the Friday of the week before it starts.

 All Ontario Universities teach 2-week field courses that are worth 3 credits.
 These courses happen in different places than the field courses offered by York University.
 For many years Ontario universities have worked together to offer students from different universities places on each other’s field courses, through the Ontario Universities Program in Field Biology (OUPFB).
 By doing this we can offer you a wider choice of field courses.